Nuix/discover-extension-sdk/ExtensionManifest.md

 - `name` <[String]> Name of the pick list choice.

 ## Statistics
-Statistics are counters that Ringtail will automatically aggregate across cases and roll up into queryable summaries at the portal.
+Statistics are counters that Discover will automatically aggregate across cases and roll up into queryable summaries at the portal.
 These are great for tracking things like feature usage and billing metrics, such as "count of docs processed" or "number of words translated."

 - `id` <[Number]> Identifier for this statistic in the manifest, used to look up its concrete identifier for coding.
 - `name` <[String]> Name of the statistic.